 The seat and back rest are slightly wider also, so it allows for extra rump storage.
 The only negative difference between this model and the SL4000 & SL5000 is that back rest itself doesn’t recline as far back as them.
 This Big Man’s gaming chair goes back 150 degrees compared to 180 for the other 2 models.
 Which is understandable considering it’s high weight capacity of 440 lbs.

 Differences aside, the rest of the features seem attractive to me.
-The 20 inch (51cm) gap between the arms is quite sufficient.
-Many office chairs don’t have a seat this large.
+However, the advantage lays with the PLline in regards to the big gamers.
 The width on the back of the seat where your shoulder would rest is slightly larger at 21.5 inches.
 I have extra wide shoulders, so this is really a plus for me.
 While we are on the back rest of the chair, I must say I’m sold on the 2 extra support cushions.
 The lumbar and neck cushion will hopefully solve many sore necks and lower back problems from extended gaming sessions.

 While I’m not normally a fan of PVC leather as I prefer mesh style padding, I must say that these chairs do look mighty comfortable.
 Lack of air flow to the body may be an issue, but heck…That’s what fans are for right?.

 The 2 other features that drew me to the Vertagear SL gaming series chairs are the reclining feature and the adjustable arm rests.
 First the recline feature allows the back of the chair to tilt to 170 degrees, which has me written all over it.
 The chair even has lock tilt mode.
 Meaning the chairs front and back can be tilted back and locked into place to the position best suited.